developjur/Grants-Program/applications/jur_token_morphism_guidelines.md

 in Entrepreneurship and Innovation at the University of Padua.
 Its legal field is private international law, in particular contract law.
 - **Will Sauer**
-Operations at Jur.
 Technically-grounded operations leader with a proven track record across the startup and venture ecosystem.
 Most recently he spent 3 years as a back-end software engineer.
 Prior to that he ran Finance and Operations at a Series A / B startup in San Francisco and worked for several alternative investment funds.